top of page

 The Bottom Line

 Inheriting real estate can be exciting – but it also comes with a lot of questions.
-We hope this guide helps you understand the difference between inheriting a house that’s paid off vs. inheriting a mortgage, grasp how inheriting property affects your taxes, and decide what you can do with your new asset.
+We hope this guide helps you understand the difference between inheriting a house that’s paid off vs. inheriting a mortgage; grasp how inheriting property affects your taxes, and decide what you can do with your new asset.

 Whether you want to sell your new property fast or talk to a real estate consultant about your specific property inheritance situation, CGP Real Estate is here for you.